ajukadavid/ajukadavid/README.md

 ### Hi there, I'm Ajuka David 🥷

 I'm a Frontend Developer & Javascript Engineer.
-I ❤ Jesus.

 This is probably what i look like while working.